haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 support to see the definition of a function or class by clicking on it(or via shortcut key).

-By default, if we open a python project it won't have support for this feature.
+By default, if we open a python project in Vim it won't have support for this feature.
 When we trying to use this feature first time, the Rope prompt use to create a ropeproject under our directory.
 This is just a simple settings file under our project folder to specify different settings and path information.